Skip to content Skip to footer

 Real-World Learning

-Co-designed with industry and DT curriculum experts, each challenge engages students to connect in-class ‘hands on’ learning with real-world examples of obstacles faced by today’s sector.
+Co-designed by the resources sector and curriculum experts, each challenge engages students to connect ‘hands on’ learning with real-world examples of automation and data science use in industry.

 Examples include: